-Jessica Alice is a poet, critic, broadcaster and artistic programmer living on Kaurna land in Adelaide, South Australia.
+Jessica Alice is a poet, critic, broadcaster and artistic director/CEO from Melbourne living on Kaurna land in Adelaide, South Australia.

 Jessica is the Director of Writers SA, the peak organisation for writing and literature in South Australia.
 She is undertaking a Master of Fine Arts in Cultural Leadership at NIDA—the National Institute of Dramatic Art—in Sydney.

-Jessica was a presenter and producer of Women on the Line—Australia’s longest-running women’s current affairs radio program—and the Spoken Word poetry program for 3CR Melbourne.
+For three years, Jessica presented and produced Women on the Line—Australia’s longest-running women’s current affairs radio program—from 2014–17, and the Spoken Word poetry program for 3CR Melbourne.
 She also presented a regular segment on Triple R’s literature program Aural Text, and was Radio Adelaide Breakfast’s ‘feminist insider’.

 She has previously held editorial positions as the Sex & Gender Columnist for Spook Magazine, the Poetry & Short Prose Editor of The Lifted Brow, Poetry Editor of Scum Mag, Literature & Books Editor of Lip magazine, Deputy Online Editor for Kill Your Darlings, and Poetry Editor of Voiceworks.

 She tweets @jessica_alice_.
 Contact via jessicaaliceau[@]gmail[.]com.
 Photo by Jane Howard.